-78 Legislative text

-Article 22 - Requirements relating to transparency

-7(1)(b)(ii) for traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust;

-STS criteria

-78. For traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust;

-Verified?
-Yes

-PCS Comment

-See point 77 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines

-79 Legislative text

-Article 22 - Requirements relating to transparency

-7(1)(b)(iii) the derivatives and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the originator;

-STS criteria
+Legislative text Article 22 - Requirements relating to transparency (ii) for traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust; STS criteria 78. (ii) for traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust; Verified?
+Yes PCS Comment See Prospectus, Securitisation Regulation Disclosure Requirements section.
+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+PCS notes the existence of a covenant in the Prospectus to provide such information.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-79. The derivatives and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the originator;
+79 Legislative text Article 22 - Requirements relating to transparency (iii) the derivatives and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the originator; STS criteria 79. (iii) the derivatives and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the originator; Verified?
+Yes PCS Comment See Prospectus, Securitisation Regulation Disclosure Requirements section.
+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+PCS notes the existence of a covenant in the Prospectus to provide such information. Í EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-Verified?
-Yes

-PCS Comment

-See point 77 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines

-80 Legislative text

-Article 22 - Requirements relating to transparency

-7(1)(b)(iv) the servicing, back-up servicing, administration and cash management agreements;

-STS criteria

-80. The servicing, back-up servicing, administration and cash management agreements;

-Verified?
-Yes

-PCS Comment

-See point 77 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines

-81 Legislative text

-Article 22 - Requirements relating to transparency

-7(1)(b)(v) the trust deed, security deed, agency agreement, account bank agreement, guaranteed investment contract, incorporated terms or master trust framework or master define such legal documentation with equivalent legal value;

-STS criteria
+0 Legislative text Article 22 - Requirements relating to transparency (iv) the servicing, back-up servicing, administration and cash management agreements; STS criteria 80. (iv) the servicing, back-up servicing, administration and cash management agreements; Verified?
+Yes PCS Comment See Prospectus, Securitisation Regulation Disclosure Requirements section.
+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+PCS notes the existence of a covenant in the Prospectus to provide such information.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Γ EBA Final non-ABCP STS Guidelines

-81. The trust deed, security deed, agency agreement, account bank agreement, guaranteed investment contract, incorporated terms or master trust framework or master definitions agreement or su legal documentation with equivalent legal value;
+81 Legislative text Article 22 - Requirements relating to transparency (v) the trust deed, security deed, agency agreement, account bank agreement, guaranteed investment contract, incorporated terms or master trust framework or master definitions agreement or such legal documentation with equivalent legal value; STS criteria 81. (v) the trust deed, security deed, agency agreement, account bank agreement, guaranteed investment contract, incorporated terms or master trust framework or master definitions agreement or such legal documentation with equivalent legal value; Verified?
+Yes PCS Comment Yes PCS Comment See Prospectus, Securitisation Regulation Disclosure Requirements section.
+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+PCS notes the existence of a covenant in the Prospectus to provide such information.
+EBA Final non-ABCP STS Guidelines EBA Final non-ABCP STS Guidelines EBA Final non-ABCP STS Guidelines

-Verified?
-Yes

-PCS Comment ·

-See point 77 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines